 Corner bodegas, stores on the first floor and apartments above, former grand Victorian residences converted into apartments, three-deckers built shoulder-to-shoulder, duplexes.
 Such building types define the real estate of neighborhoods dominated by small 2, 3, and 4 unit apartment buildings.
 Many are in older core neighborhoods of Eastern and Midwestern cities, or historic town centers in their hinterlands.
 If you wax romantic about the look and feel of such neighborhoods, with fresh pizza, falafel and an independent florist at the corner, then you might find the Communipaw neighborhood worth a close look.
 This neighborhood is an absolutely outstanding example of the dominance of small 2, 3, and 4 unit apartment buildings compared to neighborhoods across the nation, as they make up a substantial portion of this neighborhood's real estate stock.
 In fact, no less than 36.4% of the real estate here is made up of such dwellings, which is higher than 96.4% of all U.S. neighborhoods.

-American households most often have a car, and regularly they have two or three.
-But households in the Communipaw neighborhood buck this trend.
+Most American households own a car or other vehicle.
+Many own two cars or perhaps three.
+In the United States, it is useful to have an automobile not only for commuting, but also for shopping and getting to other services one needs.
+But NeighborhoodScout's analysis revealed that households in the Communipaw neighborhood have a highly unusual car ownership.
 20.5% of the households in this neighborhood don't own a car at all.
 This is more carless households than NeighborhoodScout found in 95.4% of U.S. neighborhoods.

 Did you know that the Communipaw neighborhood has more Dominican and Ukrainian ancestry people living in it than nearly any neighborhood in America?
 It's true!
 In fact, 9.7% of this neighborhood's residents have Dominican ancestry and 2.6% have Ukrainian ancestry.